-A chest tube is a hollow plastic tube about the width of a little finger.
+A chest tube is a hollow plastic tube.
 Your doctor puts the tube into the space around your lungs to drain away fluid, blood, or air.
-An injury, such as a punctured lung, may cause fluid, blood, or air to build up around your lungs.
+An injury to the chest or another condition may cause fluid, blood, or air to build up around your lungs.
 This buildup can also happen after some surgeries.

 Having fluid, blood, or air in the space around your lungs can cause your lung to collapse.
 It can also cause infections or breathing problems.